JoshBeardXYZ/joshbeardxyz/pages/home.md

 hide: false
 ---

-**Hi, I'm Josh Beard · Vice President at JPMorganChase · Product Manager, Sales and Marketing · Leo's Dad · Buckeye**
+**Hi, I'm Josh Beard · VP at JPMorganChase · Product Manager, Sales and Marketing · Leo's Dad · Buckeye**

 &nbsp;

 Hi, I’m Josh Beard, Vice President at JPMorganChase, where I serve as a Product Manager in Sales and Marketing.
-With over 10 years of B2B marketing experience and 5+ years at JPMorganChase, I specialize in delivering innovative, data-driven solutions for partners in Global Banking.
+With over 10 years of B2B marketing experience and 5+ years at JPMorganChase, I specialize in delivering innovative, data-driven solutions for partners in Global&nbsp;Banking.

 In my role, I manage the Marketing Automation Platform, empowering our partners to design and execute targeted, multi-channel campaigns.
-I work closely with Salesforce Marketing Cloud (SFMC) and other leading sales and marketing technologies.
+I work closely with Salesforce Marketing Cloud (SFMC) and other leading sales and marketing&nbsp;technologies.

 I am passionate about digital transformation, continuous improvement and finding new ways to enhance both efficiency and quality.
-I thrive in collaborative environments, working alongside cross-functional teams to drive impactful business solutions while maintaining a high level of integrity and autonomy.
+I thrive in collaborative environments, working alongside cross-functional teams to drive impactful business solutions while maintaining a high level of integrity and&nbsp;autonomy.

 On a personal note, I’m a proud father to Leo and live in Columbus, Ohio, with my wife and our two cats.
-When I’m not focused on work, you can find me working on home projects, playing outdoors, competing in video games, listening to music or cheering on the Buckeyes with friends.
+When I’m not focused on work, you can find me working on home projects, playing outdoors, competing in video games, listening to music or cheering on the Buckeyes with&nbsp;friends.

 &nbsp;